nickve28/ComfyUI-Nich-Utils/README.md

 **This library is still in early development!
 It will likely contain bugs or oddities**

-This library contains utility (well, right now a single) nodes for comfyUI.
+This library contains utility nodes for comfyUI.

 ## Image from Dir Selector